 Sprints Training for Speed

 As mentioned on the main page for this section, sprinting speed is about two things: moving your legs fast, and getting a good stride length on each stride.
-To maximise these things we will split this page into 3 parts.
+To improve these you can focus on:

 - Technique Development